miholler/NSpecifications/README.md

 NSpecifications
 ====

-NSpecifications is an easy-to-use library that provides a great way to take advantage from the Specification Pattern in .Net grounded on the principles of the  Domain-Driven Design.
+NSpecifications is an easy-to-use library, grounded on the principles of the  Domain-Driven Design, that provides a great way to take advantage from the Specification Pattern in .Net.

 This is what you can do with NSpecifications:

- 1. To validate an object to see if it fulfils a set of rules or is ready for some purpose;
+ 1. **To validate an object to see if it fulfils a set of rules or is ready for some purpose;**
- 2. To filter an in-memomry collection of objects or query a DB;
+ 2. **To filter an in-memomry collection of objects or query a DB;**
- 3. Used by a factory to know how to create a candidate object built to fulfil a set of requirements.
+ 3. **Used by a factory to know how to create a candidate object built to fulfil a set of requirements.**

-You will understand that the Specification pattern is a very flexible and useful pattern, that has been underestimated because a full implementation of this concept with object is cumbersome.
-I'll show you how you can get all these benefits using a library that handles Specifications with elegance.
+You will understand that the **Specification pattern is a very flexible and useful pattern**, that has been underestimated because a full implementation of this concept in OOP is cumbersome.
+Your code will have **less redundancy** and **your repositories will be much more readable when you start using meaningful specifications instead of composing complex predicates**.
+I'll show you how to finally get all these benefits using a library that handles Specifications with elegance.

-Specifications are as described by Eric Evans as separate, combinable, rule objects, based on the concept of predicates but more specialized.
-"A SPECIFICATION is a predicate that determines if an object does or does not satisfy some criteria."
+Specifications are as described by Eric Evans as separate, combinable, rule objects, based on the concept of predicates but more specialized. **"A SPECIFICATION is a predicate that determines if an object does or does not satisfy some criteria."**

 ISpecification(T)
 --------------
 The most simple Specification is a business specification that can only be used for in-memory queries.

-    public class BoringBookSpec : ISpecification<Book> {
+    public class BoringBookSpecification : ISpecification<Book> {
 	    public IsSatisfiedBy(Book book)
 	    {
 		    return book.Rating <= 3.5 && book.Pages > 450